yourlabs/django-autocomplete-light/docs/tutorial.rst

 Quite often (especially in multiselect) you may want to exclude value which is already selected from autocomplete dropdown.
 Usually it can be done by forwarding a field by name.
+The forward argument expects a tuple, so don't forget the trailing comma if the tuple only has one element.

 .. code-block:: python